leepolla/Astrododge/README.md

 Our app is a 'running' game where the user will move their character left and right across the screen to avoid incoming DOM elements.
-Users will receive a time for how long they survived, and this score can be seen on a leaderboard.
-Perhaps we will implement some user preferences and settings to add more features and variety to the game.
+Users will receive a time for how long they survived, and this score can be seen on a leaderboard. we will implement features and variety to the game.
 Such as:

-  customizing the player icon,
+  One amazing player icon,

-  changing the game background or theme,
+  A fun background and theme,

-  changing difficulty,

-  sound effects?,

-  more or less as necessary
+  endless obstacles of varying size and speed,

+  uploading a username and score to a leaderboard

 We expect our primary audience to be other info343 students.
 Perhaps friends and family members of informatics students.
 Otherwise our audience can be generalized to children and young adults.